-In recent times, the majority of monarchial governments have transitioned to constitutional governments have transitioned to state only performs monarchies, where the head of state powers.
-The people ceremonial roles with limited state powers and run ceremonial roles of a parliament to make laws and run elect members of a parliament to make include the country.
-Examples of this type of rule include the country.
-Examples of this type of rule include the country.
-Denmark, and Japan.
+In recent times, the majority of monarchial governments have transitioned to constitutional monarchies, where the head of state only performs eremonial roles with limited state powers.
+The people elect members of a parliament to make laws and run the country.
+Examples of this type of rule include Great Britain, Denmark, and Japan.